Masterhigure/gjengset-livestream-project-idea/README.md

         .run();
 }
 ```
-This piece of code creates an app, adds a plugin to get an event loop, registers five entities, with a `Name` component (by using `add_startup_system()`, which is a `system` that runs once at app startup).
-It then adds a system that in each time through the event loop looks for every entity with a `Name` component, through the `Query::iter()` call, and prints out a greeting from the name.
-The `commands: Commands` variable is a struct that wraps and exposes `app`'s game world to facilitate making changes to said game world in a nice and controlled manner.
+In the `main()` function we create an app, add a plugin to get an event loop, and register three entities with a `Name` component (by using `add_startup_system()`, which registers a system to run only once at app startup).
+We then add a system that in each time through the event loop looks for every entity with a `Name` component, through the `Query::iter()` call, and then it prints out a greeting using the `String` inside that `Name` component.

+The `commands: Commands` variable is a struct that wraps and exposes the `App`'s game world to facilitate making changes to said game world in a nice and controlled manner.

 The output is an infinite loop, printing
 ```